Find Your Perfect School

 Grocery Shopping on a Budget: A Guide for College Students

 Most college students have a strict budget for buying food each month.
-And though some just throw their hands up and buy a bunch of ramen noodles and bottles of water, there are better and healthier ways to get nutritional food at a cheaper price.
-Let’s take a look at grocery shopping for the college student on a budget.
+And though some just throw their hands up and buy a bunch of Ramen noodles and bottles of water, there are better and healthier ways to get nutritional food at a cheaper price.
+Let’s take a look at some strategies for effective grocery shopping for college students on a budget.
 (8)

 1. Coupons, coupons, coupons

 You’d be surprised how much you can shave off your grocery bill using coupons!
 Be sure to check different places like print circulars, websites, and mobile apps.

 Internet coupon usage has grown by 263% since 2009.
 (1)